neville-nazerane/NetCore-Apis/README.md

 # NetCore-Apis
-      Helper to consume rest API set up on .net core.
+      Simplify the entire process consuming your rest Apis to using them on your UI